 Giving ― and Getting ― Inspiration

 When searching for care, Jimmy sought a team that understood not just his disease, but also his ambitious plans.
-He came to the Northwestern Medicine Movement Disorders Neurogenetics Clinic and found his fit.
+He came to the Northwestern Medicine Parkinson’s Disease and Movement Disorders Center and found his fit.

 “I’ve been to many movement disorder specialists over the years, but my care team at Northwestern Medicine goes above and beyond to understand my fitness goals and help me achieve them,” he says.
 “I’ve built a relationship with my care team that extends beyond the clinic.
 They embrace my craziness and even cheer me on.”